FirstEnergy: GPU

 GPU is best known as the former owner of the Three Mile Island nuclear plant.
 In 1989, Standley H. Hoch, a former executive with General Dynamics, became the CEO of GPU.
-Hoch had two main goals: cut costs; and fight to repeal the Public Utility Holding Company Act of 1935, which made it difficult for utilities to operate across state lines.
+Hoch had two main goals: cut costs and fight to repeal the Public Utility Holding Company Act of 1935, which made it difficult for utilities to operate across state lines.

+Northeast blackout of 2003

+On Thursday, August 14, 2003, a widespread power outage across the Northeast and Midwest of the United States, as well as Ontario, affected 55 million people and left them without power until it was fully restored on August 16.
+The outage was attributed mostly to FirstEnergy's failure to trim the trees around its high voltage lines in a certain sector of Ohio; heat and extreme power needs caused the lines to sag, coming into contact with the trees and causing flashover.

 Allegheny Energy

 Allegheny Energy was an electric utility serving customers in Pennsylvania, West Virginia, Virginia, and Maryland.
-Its regulated subsidiaries are West Penn Power (serving Southwestern and Central Pennsylvania), Monongahela Power (a.k.a.
+Its regulated subsidiaries were West Penn Power (serving Southwestern and Central Pennsylvania), Monongahela Power (a.k.a.
 "Mon Power", serving Northern and Southern West Virginia), and The Potomac Edison Company (western and central Maryland, parts of eastern West Virginia, and northern Virginia).
-The electric generating plants are operated by subsidiary Allegheny Energy Supply Company and Monongahela Power.
+The electric generating plants were operated by subsidiary Allegheny Energy Supply Company and Monongahela Power.

 Before the formation of Allegheny Energy, the holding company was known as Allegheny Power System which had the three utility operating units.
 The brand name Allegheny Power was used on customer bills, trucks and company equipment starting in 1996.
 In 1997, the company attempted to merge with Pittsburgh-based Duquesne Light Company.
-The merger was withdrawn by both parties and both companies did not merge.
+The merger was withdrawn by both parties, and the companies did not merge.
 In 1999, Allegheny Power purchased the West Virginia operations of UtiliCorp United's West Virginia Power.
-UtiliCorp purchased Virginia Electric and Power Company's (present day Dominion Resources) West Virginia service area in 1986 and renamed the acquired service area West Virginia Power.
+UtiliCorp purchased Virginia Electric and Power Company's (present day Dominion Resources) West Virginia service area in 1986 and renamed the acquired service area as West Virginia Power.

 In February 2010, Allegheny Energy announced plans to merge with FirstEnergy.
-The merger was approved by stockholders of both companies, the Federal Energy Regulatory Commission, and regulatory commissions in Virginia, West Virginia, Maryland, and Pennsylvania.
-It was finalized when the Pennsylvania Public Utilities Commission approved the merger on February 24, 2011; the merger closed on February 25, 2011.
-The merger does not include Allegheny's service area in Virginia, which was purchased in 2010 by the Shenandoah Valley Electric Cooperative and the Rappahannock Electric Cooperative.
+The merger was approved by stockholders of both companies, by the Federal Energy Regulatory Commission, and by the regulatory commissions in Virginia, West Virginia, Maryland, and Pennsylvania.
+The merger was finalized when the Pennsylvania Public Utilities Commission approved the merger on February 24, 2011.
+The merger officially closed on February 25, 2011.
+The merger did not include Allegheny's service area in Virginia, which was purchased in 2010 by the Shenandoah Valley Electric Cooperative and the Rappahannock Electric Cooperative.

 After the merger with Allegheny Energy, FirstEnergy was the largest investor-owned electric utility in the country (based on customers served) for a short period, before the Exelon/Constellation and Duke Energy/Progress Energy mergers.